YiRen66666/LurkForWork/README.md

-k# 💼 LurkForWork - Job Network Frontend
+# 💼 LurkForWork - Job Network Frontend

 A vanilla JavaScript frontend for a mock social job networking platform, similar to LinkedIn.
 Built for COMP6080 course assignment.